 How to get Adobe Flash Player

 Adobe Flash Player is no longer in the Play Store since Adobe dropped Android support in August 2012.
 (If you are in the UK - & possibly the EU - it is worth checking the Play Store first, as the Flash Player may still be available to you.)
 However, in any case, Adobe still have the Flash Player available for download - the section below gives a step by step guide & includes a link to the Adobe site where the Flash Player can be safely obtained.
+However, if your Android device uses the Intel chipset, the Adobe Flash .apk cannot be installed on it.
+If that is the case with your device, please see the section below which offers a workaround.

 If you are running another Flash compatible browser, there should be a similar option in the settings of that app, somewhere.